spotinst/help/src/docs/managed-instance/azure/tutorials/set-health-checks-and-autohealing.md

-k# Set Health Checks and Auto Healing
+# Set Health Checks and Auto Healing

-Elastigroup provides configurable health checks to ensure that your VMs are ready and healthy for running your workloads.
-You can define health checks when you are creating a new Elastigroup or add them to an existing Elastigroup in the Compute configuration.
+Elastigroup stateful node has configurable health checks make sure your VMs are ready and healthy for running your workloads.
+You can define health checks when you are creating a stateful node or add them to an existing stateful node in the Networking configuration.

-When you activate Elastigroup’s auto healing, health check and auto healing work together to provide a high availability solution.
+When you activate Elastigroup stateful node’s auto healing, health check and auto healing work together to provide a high availability solution.
 Once the health check has determined that a VM is unhealthy, auto healing will terminate and replace the VM automatically.

-This tutorial is relevant for users of Elastigroup with Microsoft Azure.
+This is relevant for users of Elastigroup stateful nodes with Microsoft Azure.

 ## Define Health Check

-1. In the Elastigroup, go to **Networking**.
+1. In the stateful node, go to **Networking**.
 2. Select the heath check options:
    - Health Check Types: For auto healing to work, select at least one health check type:
      - **VM State** checks the VM's current state in Azure.